Family planning: China

-In 2020, Chinese academics warn the country's leaders that the country's history of family planning have led to a decline in population growth.
-The decline in birthrate along with the increase in life expectancy could potentially mean that there will be too few workers to support the large aging population.
+In 2020, Chinese academics warned the country's leaders that the country's history of family planning has led to a decline in population growth.
+The decline in birthrate, along with the increase in life expectancy, could potentially mean that there will be too few workers to support the large aging population.

 In 2021, Chinese officials announced that a Chinese couple can now have three children, as the two-child policy failed to increase the country's declining birthrate.

 Xinjiang and the genocide of the Uyghur people

 According to an investigative report by The Associated Press published 28 June 2020, the Chinese government is taking draconian measures to slash birth rates among Uyghurs and other minorities as part of a sweeping campaign to curb its Muslim population, even as it encourages some of the country's Han majority to have more children.
 While individual women have spoken out before about forced birth control, the practice is far more widespread and systematic than previously known, according to an AP investigation based on government statistics, state documents and interviews with 30 ex-detainees, family members and a former detention camp instructor.

 The ongoing oppression of the Uyghur people and the violence against their reproductive rights started in 2017 in the far west region of Xinjiang, and is leading to what some experts are calling a form of "demographic genocide".
 In 2021, the Uyghur Tribunal in London concluded that China has subjected the Muslim minority to forced sterilizations and abortion approved by the highest level in Beijing.
 Through their investigation they also found evidence that pregnant women were forced to have abortions even at the last stage of pregnancy.
-Since 2017, births in China's Xinjiang regions have dropped sharply.
+Since 2017, births in China's Xinjiang region have dropped sharply.
 Between 2015 and 2018, population growth in largely Uyghur areas fell by 84%.
 This decline is not only attributed to the splitting of couples, but also mass sterilization policies and forced IUD implantation.
 Between 2014 and 2018, the rate of IUD placements increased by more than 60% in Xinjiang, while it dropped in other areas of China.
 Uyghur survivors who have made it out of the concentration camps have reported and testified regarding the violence against reproductive rights in the camps.
 One survivor shares that she was given injections and kicked repeatedly in the stomach, and is no longer able to have children.
 This is one of countless examples of the violence against women and their rights to family planning within the Uyghur concentration camps.